ellenmcintyre123/emc-digital-rain-cpp.io/index.md

 [Sarahs's blog](https://sarahmatu.github.io/DigiRainProject/)

 I wanted to have random colour pattern over picked and hardcoded colours.
 I ended up having a block of different colours cascading down the screen.
 While this wasn’t my original idea, I ended up liking it more than the idea of random colors scattered all together.
 Here’s the first draft of my project, where I focused on figuring out how the slashes looked falling down the screen, as well as their speed and size.
-Once I was happy with my understanding, I started a new project to add the features I wanted.
+Once I was happy with my understanding, I started a new project to makke it unique to me and add in my ideas with the colours.

 <img src="https://raw.githubusercontent.com/ellenmcintyre123/emc-digital-rain-cpp.io/main/docs/assets/images/firstdraft.png" width="400" height="400">